-The minimum target cash balance is based off of 25 percent of operating costs plus the next year's debt payments for the fund.
+The minimum target cash balance is based off 33 percent of operating costs to reflect the City's budget reserve policy.

-Sanitary Collection Fund Cash Flows
+Recycling Fund Cash Flows

-Sanitary Collection Fund Cash Balances
+Recycling Fund Cash Balances

-The minimum target cash balance is based off of 25 percent of operating costs plus the next year's debt payments for the fund.
+The minimum target cash balance is based off 16.7 percent of operating costs due to the fund's operating nature.
+The City does not have a budget reserve policy for this fund.